whoek/scrumdog-binaries/README.md

 ## To Install

-The `scrumdog.exe` is a single file executable.
+Scrumdog is distributed as a single file executable.
 No installation is required.
-Copy it to somewhere suitable on your machine and run it.
-It is dependant on `curl` -- which should be available by default on all Microsoft Windows 10 and Windows 11 machines.
+Just copy it to somewhere suitable on your machine and run it.
+It should work on all Microsoft Windows 10 and Windows 11 machines.

 ## Support